Seaham Townscape Heritage Project

 Guided walks and talks

-A series of free guided tours took place in Summer 2023.
+A series of free guided tours have taken place.
 Led by Ken Bradshaw, a blue badge guide and member of the Guild of British Tourist Guides, these tours offered participants the chance to leisurely explore the town, marvel at its breathtaking coastline, and delve into its captivating history.
-Building on the success of last year's walks, four additional guided tours are planned for the following dates:

 Seaglass Mosaics